 - Aurini, J.D., Heath, M and Howells, S. 2016.
 The How to of Qualitative Research: Strategies for Executing High Quality Projects.
 SAGE.

 - Collis, J. and Hussey, R. (2009) Business Research: a practical guide for undergraduate and postgraduate students.
 4th edn.
 Palgrave Macmillan.

 - Hewson, C., Yule, P. Laurent, D. and Vogel, C. 2016.
 Internet research methods: A practical guide for the behavioural and social sciences.
 2nd ed.
 SAGE

 - Saunders, M., Lewis, P. and Thornhill, A. (2012) Research methods for business students.
 6th edn.
 Pearson

-- Cresswell, J.W.
-2014.
+- Creswell, J.W., 2014.
 Research design: qualitative, quantitative and mixed method approaches.
 4th ed.
 Sage Publications.

 - Dawson, C. (2009) Introduction to research methods: a practical guide for anyone undertaking a research project, 4th edn.
 How to books.